Complexity of approximate conflict-free, linearly-ordered, and nonmonochromatic hypergraph colourings: Abstract

 Using the algebraic approach to promise constraint satisfaction problems, we establish complexity classifications of three natural variants of hypergraph colourings: standard nonmonochromatic colourings, conflict-free colourings, and linearly-ordered colourings.

 Firstly, we show that finding an $\ell$-colouring of a $k$-colourable $r$-uniform hypergraph is \NP-hard for all constant $2\leq k\leq \ell$ and $r\geq 3$.
-This provides a shorter proof of a celebrated result by Dinur et al. [FOCS'02/Combinatorica'05].
+This provides a shorter proof of a celebrated result by Dinur, Regev, and Smyth~[FOCS'02/Combinatorica'05].

 Secondly, we show that finding an $\ell$-conflict-free colouring of an $r$-uniform hypergraph that admits a $k$-conflict-free colouring is \NP-hard for all constant $2\leq k\leq\ell$ and $r\geq 4$, except for $r=4$ and $k=2$ (and any $\ell$); this case is solvable in polynomial time.
 The case of $r=3$ is the standard nonmonochromatic colouring, and the case of $r=2$ is the notoriously difficult open problem of approximate graph colouring.